|

 INSTALLATION:

-Commercial versions: Once you have received the CytoSpec CD, USB stick or downloaded the installation archive from CytoSpec's web server, you
+Commercial versions: Once you have received the CytoSpec CD, USB stick or downloaded the installation archive from the CytoSpec web server,

-are ready to install the program.
-During the installation procedure CytoSpec's files will be automatically extracted from the cabinet and all necessary
+you are ready to install the program.
+During the installation process, CytoSpec files are automatically extracted from the cabinet and all necessary

 Demo versions: Download the CytoSpec 64-bit installation package from the